derekmt12/derekndavis.com/posts/query-conditional-elements-react-testing-library.md

 ## Conditionally Rendered UI

-Let's change this component to so the user can hide and show the form with a toggle button.
+Let's change this component so the user can hide and show the form with a toggle button.

 ```javascript{3,8,12-16,29-30}
 function PersonScreen() {